 Diversity Programs for Prospective Students

 Amherst is proud of its work to recruit, admit and enroll a diverse student body.
-As part of these efforts, the Office of Admission hosts two weekend Diversity Open Houses to introduce prospective applicants to Amherst's campus, student body, faculty, classes and residence halls.
-Diversity Interns provide information and personal perspectives on what the Amherst College community has to offer.
+As part of these efforts, the Office of Admission hosts Access to Amherst (A2A) to introduce prospective applicants to Amherst's campus, student body, faculty, and classes.
+Diversity Outreach Interns provide information and personal perspectives on what the Amherst College community has to offer.